 Criminal Justice System Improvements

 The ABA plays a critical role in working with Congress to enact effective criminal laws that respect individual liberties and protect the integrity of our justice system.
 Of great concern to the Association is the ever-expanding prison population, which has increased twelve-fold since 1980.
 The United States has the highest incarceration rate and largest prison population in the world.
 The ABA, through the dedicated work of the Justice Kennedy Commission and the Commission on Effective Criminal Sanctions, has adopted a comprehensive blueprint for sentencing and corrections reform that has served as the basis of much of the Association’s criminal justice advocacy with Congress and the Administration since 2004.
-We anticipate that during the 113th Congress, national law enforcement initiatives that rely on the steady expansion of federal criminal laws, mandatory minimum sentencing and incarceration will face increased scrutiny with regard to their cost and effectiveness.
+We anticipate that during the Second Session of the 113th Congress, bipartisan proposals to reform federal sentencing and corrections practices that will reduce the federal prison population, achieve significant cost savings, and serve public safety needs will be active in both the House and Senate.